kwbonds/TwitterSentimentAnalysis/README.md

 train_dfm <- as.matrix(train_dfm)
 ```

-We now have a matrix--the length of our original data frame--now with 7758 features in the term.
+We now have a matrix--the length of our original data frame--now with 7899 features in the term.
 That is a lot of features.
-We are definitely suffering from the "curse of demensionality".
+We are definitely suffering from the "curse of dimensionality".
 We'll need to do some feature reduction at some point.

 ``` r
 dim(train_dfm)
 ```

-    ## [1] 3786 7737
+    ## [1] 3787 7899

 Let's look at the first 6 documents (as rows) and the first 20 features of the term (as columns).